Jexactyl/plugin-manager-addon/INSTALL.md

 # BEFORE INSTALLING ⚠️

-This add-on will not work that are not in version v1.9.x.
-If you want to use this plugin manager, consider using Jexactyl. https://jexactyl.com
+This add-on will not work on Pterodactyl versions higher or lower than v1.9.x.
+If you still want to use this plugin manager, consider using Jexactyl. https://jexactyl.com

 ## Automatic Installation 📥